rsvix/go-htmx-app-template/README.md

 ### To build and run the docker compose
 ```
 docker compose up
+# or
+docker-compose -f docker-compose-complete.yml up
+# then
 docker compose down
 .
 # Clean docker cache